 Welcome to the third part of my Madagascar BiOrbAir Terrarium Trial – growing small and miniature, epiphytic orchids, which are endemic to Madagascar, inside the BiOrbAir terrarium.

 My reason for planting this very special terrarium with orchids that are endemic to Madagascar, was to highlight and raise awareness of the fragility of Madagascar.
 Madagascar is a wonderful and exclusive, unique place.

-The Sir Simon Milton Foundation Garden: ‘500 years of Covent Garden’ in partnership with Capco was sponsored by Capco Covent Garden and The Sir Simon Milton Foundation and designed by Lee Bestall.
-This Show Garden was built by JPH Landscapes.The ‘500 Years of Covent Garden’ The Sir Simon Milton Foundation Garden in Partnership with Capco.
+The Sir Simon Milton Foundation Garden: ‘500 years of Covent Garden’ in partnership with Capco, was sponsored by Capco Covent Garden and The Sir Simon Milton Foundation.
+This Show Garden was designed by Lee Bestall and built by Jon Housley, of JPH Landscapes.

-Lee Bestall took inspiration from Covent Garden, with its rich floral heritage and charismatic character, for his design for The Sir Simon Milton Foundation Garden: ‘500 years of Covent Garden’ in partnership with Capco, which was created for the RHS Chelsea Flower Show 2017.
+Garden designer Lee Bestall, took inspiration from Covent Garden’s rich heritage and this area’s distinctive and alluring, iconic character, for his design for The Sir Simon Milton Foundation Garden: ‘500 years of Covent Garden’, which was built by Jon Housley, for the RHS Chelsea Flower Show 2017.